adamtilson/wie-2021w/wie-2021-sse.md

 ![Success 3](res/success-3.png)

 We want to check if one variable, v_y is less than a constant, MAX_WIN_V_Y.
-First we'll add the compartor block...
+First we'll add the comparator block...

 ![Success 4](res/success-4.png)